gicentre/litvis/documents/tutorials/elmIntroduction2.md

 ```

 The first case (`betterDivide`) calls an existing function (`divide`) but reverses the order of parameters.
-In the second case (`anotherDivide`) notice how the type annotation expects two `Int` parameters and returns an `Int` but we do not name those parameters in the body of the function.
+In the second case (`anotherDivide`) notice how the type annotation also expects two `Int` parameters and returns an `Int` but we do not name those parameters in the body of the function.
-Instead it returns another function (`divide`) with the same type signature.
+It does this by returning another function (`divide`) with the same type signature.
 It is common in functional programming to create functions that themselves return functions.
 In fact this is what happens in every single function that has more then one parameter...